 After a few classes, we would expect you to acquire a white karate gi (karate suit).
-These can be purchased at a reasonable price (from about 25 euro) either online or in some local sports shops.
+These can be purchased at a reasonable price (from about 20 euro) either from the club, online or in some local sports shops.
 Other optional equipment is a gum shield and sparring mitts.

 Not at the moment.
 As we are a small club, all participants train together.
 We usually pair people for exercise based on their age and size.
 Having children and adults practice karate together means that the activity can be done with your children if you so wish.
 In fact this is the way many adults have started training and some of them kept training long after their children stopped.